vantanllc/ShinyGemHunterSlots/README.md

 ```
 git push https://shinygemhunterslots@github.com/vantanllc/ShinyGemHunterSlots.git HEAD
 ```
+git will ask for a password to complete the push.
+Refer to the presenter for the password.

 ## Travis CI is your friend
 Now go to Travis CI to watch your branch run tests and build the application!